 The Wolper Law Firm is updating investors regarding recent developments in its investigation against former CV Brokerage Financial Advisor, Brenda Ann Smith.
-Investors, who believe that they have been a victim, are encouraged to contact the Wolper Law Firm for a confidential, free and no obligation discussion regarding their legal options.
+Investors, who believe that they have been a victim, are encouraged to contact the Wolper Law Firm, P.A. for a confidential, free and no obligation discussion regarding their legal options.

 As previously repoirted, Brenda Smith was a Financial Advisor at CV Brokerage in West Conshohocken, PA.
 Brenda Smith has been in the securities industry since 2006 and previously worked at MCG Securities, Cretus Securities, DSRM Brokerage, Drexel Hamilton and Kildare Capital.
 During the relevant time period, Brenda Smith was registered with CV Brokerage, who was under a regulatory duty to supervise her sales practice activities.